The Algebraic Index Theorem and Fedosov Quantization of Lagrange-Finsler and Einstein Spaces: Introduction

 \section{Introduction}

 The goal of this paper is to prove an algebraic index theorem for generalized Finsler and/or Einstein spaces and show how corresponding gravitational field equations, and their solutions, can be encoded into a nonholonomic version of Fedosov manifolds for deformation quantization.
-It is a partner work of \cite{vlfedq,avqgr} and belongs to a series of our articles on geometric methods in deformation, A--brane, bi--connection etc quantization models of gravity and gauge theories and geometric mechanics \cite{vqgr2,vqgr3,vegpla,vqgrbr,vqgrlg,vggr,vqggr,esv}.
-The main motivations for this kind of investigations come from classical and quantum nonlinear fundamental physical equations encoded as geometric structures on nonholonomic manifolds,\footnote{ a pair $\left( \mathbf{V}, \mathcal{N}\right) $ consisting from a manifold $\mathbf{V}$ and non--integrable distribution $\mathcal{N}$ on this space is called a nonholonomic manifold} and there is an important physical task to quantize such generic nonlinear theories.
+It is a partner work of \cite{vlfedq,avqgr} and belongs to a series of our articles on geometric methods in deformation, A--brane, bi--connection etc quantization models of gravity and gauge theories and geometric mechanics \cite{vqgr2,vegpla,vqgrbr,vggr,esv}.
+The main motivations for this kind of investigations come from classical and quantum nonlinear fundamental physical equations encoded as geometric structures on nonholonomic manifolds \cite{fn01}, and there is an important physical task to quantize such generic nonlinear theories.
 Similar constructions arise also as mathematical problems for developing quantum/ noncommutative versions of Riemann--Finsler and Hamilton--Lagrange spaces and in relation to possible applications of geometric methods in modern particle physics.

-The concept of nonholonomic manifold came from geometric mechanics and classical and quantum theories with non--integrable (equivalently, nonholonomic, or anholonomic) constraints.\footnote{ For different purposes, we can consider such a space to be a semi--Riemannian/ Riemann--Cartan manifold, a real/ complex (co) vector and tangent bundle, a Clifford module; we can extend the approach to various noncommutative and supersymmetric generalizations etc.} In our works, we follow certain methods and formalism developed in the geometry of classical and quantum nonholonomic manifolds, Lagrange -- Finsler/ Hamilton -- Cartan geometries and applications \cite{vr1,vr1a,vr2}, see comprehensive reviews and references in \cite{bejf,vsgg,vrflg,ma1987,ma,mhss}.
-It allows us to elaborate an unified geometric approach for the above mentioned types of classical and quantum models working, for simplicity, with nonholonomic distributions defining nonlinear connection (N--connection) structures via non--integrable splitting into Whitney sums of corresponding tangent spaces (see next section for a summary of necessary definitions and results).
+The concept of nonholonomic manifold came from geometric mechanics and classical and quantum theories with non--integrable (equivalently, nonholonomic, or anholonomic) constraints \cite{fn02}.
+In our works, we follow certain methods and formalism developed in the geometry of classical and quantum nonholonomic manifolds, Lagrange -- Finsler/ Hamilton -- Cartan geometries and applications \cite{vr1,vr1a,vr2}, see comprehensive reviews and references in \cite{bejf,vrflg}.
+It allows us to elaborate an unified geometric approach for the above mentioned types of classical and quantum models, working, for simplicity, with nonholonomic distributions defining nonlinear connection (N--connection) structures via non--integrable splitting into Whitney sums of corresponding tangent spaces (see next section for a summary of necessary definitions and results).